airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25.md

 Jump no matter what.
 This does not need to be preceeded by a comparison.

-The complete list is documented in [Common x86 Instructions](#instructionsappendix).
+The complete list is documented in [Common x86 Instructions](#common-x86-instructions).
 In this case, we are jumping if EAX holds the value of zero.
 If so, we are done and we go to `loop_exit`.[19]